 Here’s a look at what’s covered and what you’ll be responsible for in the event of an accident.

 The limited insurance coverage offered with the SAIP could leave you vulnerable to high costs in the event of an accident.
 That’s why you should make every effort to find an affordable policy that offers liability coverage before you resort to dollar-a-day insurance.
 With Insurify, you can compare customized rates for coverage that meets the state’s requirements, so you’ll be able to find the policy with the lowest premium for you in minutes.

 Who is eligible for dollar-a-day?

 Not everyone is eligible for dollar-a-day car insurance.
 In order to qualify, you must:

 - Be enrolled in the federal Medicaid program with hospitalization (not all Medicaid participants will qualify).

-- Have a driver’s license and registration (if your license has been revoked or suspended, you won’t qualify).
+- Have a valid ID card in the form of driver’s license and registration (if your license has been revoked or suspended, you won’t qualify).